Meet the Content Committee Members

 Becky is the Director of Career Services Administration at the University of Minnesota.
 In this role, she provides project management and leadership for coordinated career initiatives at the University of Minnesota, including graduate outcomes measurement, vendor selection and contract processing, program development, and event management.
 She partners with colleagues across the University of Minnesota system, including significant work with Global Programs and Strategy Alliance (GPS), Institutional Research, and Student Affairs.
 Her experience in career development includes previous roles as Assistant Department Director, Career Counselor, and Consultant with an emphasis on working with clients in the technology, engineering, and healthcare industries.
 Becky is actively involved in many professional organizations, and has served as President and on the Executive Board of the Minnesota Career Development Association.
 She has an MA in Counseling and Student Personnel Psychology from the University of Minnesota – Twin Cities, and a BAS in Psychology and Gerontology from the University of Minnesota – Duluth.

-Keely Hayes is a Senior Recruiter for the Peace Corps.
+Keely Hayes is a Regional Recruitment Supervisor for the Peace Corps.
 From 2011 to 2013, Hayes and her husband served as Peace Corps volunteers in Kyrgyzstan, where she served as a teacher trainer in the beautiful, mountainous town of Naryn.
 Her primary project focused on improving teaching methodology, building student capacity, and developing leadership potential of students.
 Her secondary projects included women’s health and empowerment groups, cooking clubs and numerous youth camps.
 Before becoming a Peace Corps volunteer, Keely lived and worked in the mountains of North Carolina as a Spanish and ESL teacher.
 She received a bachelor’s degree in Spanish and Education from Appalachian State University.

 Martha Johnson is the Assistant Dean for Learning Abroad at the University of Minnesota.
 She has worked in education abroad since 1991, including on-site at Trinity College in Dublin, Ireland, and at Leeds Metropolitan University in Leeds, England.
 She managed institutional relations for several US-based educational organizations and consortia previous to going to the University of Minnesota in 2001.
 She holds a PhD in American Studies with an emphasis in drama and the performance of gender, race, and cultural identity from the University of East Anglia (UK).
 Martha has presented and chaired numerous sessions and workshops at national and international conferences, served on a variety of education abroad program boards, and authored articles and chapters for publications including Frontiers and NAFSA guides, publications, and resources.
 She previously served on NAFSA leadership teams and chaired multiple committees in NAFSA, the Forum on Education Abroad, Diversity Abroad, and the Fund for Education Abroad.